Ann Beckett Award

 Completed entry forms should be returned

-Closing date for receipt of applications - 31st March 2024
+Closing date for receipt of applications - 31st March each year

 --------------------------------------------------------------------------------

-Emma will be presenting a paper on her project at the AOTI Conference in October and later will be presented with the Award during the Conference Dinner.
+Leonie and Sarah will be presenting a paper on their project at the AOTI Conference in September and later will be presented with the Award during the Conference Dinner.

 The Ann Beckett Award Committee would like to thank all the other applicants for their excellent projects.
 These projects reflect the values of the Ann Beckett Award and follows the foundations that leaders like Ann Beckett have laid, to ensure innovative and life changing practice by Occupational Therapists.